 Summary: Philosophy of Action/Free Will; Philosophy of Mind; Metaphysics.

 Location: Michael Sadler

-The metaphysics of free will is another particular interest; my second book 'A Metaphysics for Freedom' (OUP) was published in March 2012.
+The metaphysics of free will has always been, and continues to be, a particular interest; my second book 'A Metaphysics for Freedom' (OUP) was published in March 2012.
 This book argues for a distinctive version of incompatibilism, based on the idea that there is a conflict not only between determinism and free human action, but also between determinism and the activities of a wide variety of animals.
 Special issues of Inquiry and a book symposium in Res Philosophica devoted to this work were published in 2013 and 2014 respectively, containing comments by a range of contributors, together with my responses.

 I have also worked recently on the category of process, and in particular, its relevance to agency.
 'Actions as Processes' appeared in Philosophical Perspectives 26 (2012) and 'Processes, Continuants and Individuals' in Mind 122 (2013).

 I am an associate editor for the journal Philosophical Explorations.

 - Philosophy of Action (especially the free will/determinism debate)